apache/arrow/docs/source/python/dataset.rst

 reading Parquet datasets: ``pyarrow.dataset``'s goal is similar but not specific to the Parquet format and not tied to Python: the same datasets API is exposed in the R bindings or Arrow.
-In addition ``pyarrow.dataset`` boasts improved perfomance and new features (e.g. filtering within files rather than only on partition keys).
+In addition ``pyarrow.dataset`` boasts improved performance and new features (e.g. filtering within files rather than only on partition keys).